cunnie/writings/i_am_become_forever.md

 The call with her EA went quickly.
 Her EA was good, on top of things, crisp.

-The she called her dad.
+Next she called her father.
 She told him she was away for a week — he didn't seem surprised.
 She was often traveling somewhere.
 He was having problems with printing photos from his computer.
 It was quaint how older people adapt to a technology — they'll adapt some aspects, but not others.
 For example, Julia never printed photos; she browsed them from her phone or from her computer.
-But her dad's generation preferred to browse physical pictures, placed in photo albums.
+But her father's generation preferred to browse physical pictures, placed in photo albums.
 So it was with her father: he took pictures with his camera, edited them on his computer, and, as a last step, printed them out.
 He never adapted to browsing photos on his phone or his camera.
 She suggested he try turning the printer off an on again.
 "I've already done that five times," he said in frustration.

-"I have to go, Dad," she said.
+"I have to go," she said.
 "Take care."

 "I love you."

 "I love you, too."

 She hung up and walked back to Max's lab.
 The colonel and his two MPs had left, and Max hadn't arrived.
 She was alone.
 The phone rang.
 She picked it up: it was